 The League of American Bicyclists has named Washington “The Most Bicycle-Friendly U.S. State” for the past nine years.
 Bellevue boasts a number of bike routes for cyclists to enjoy.
 Despite this, bicycle accidents still occur at an alarming rate.
 In 2013 alone, Washington saw 1,325 bicycle-vehicle collisions.

 In these collisions, bicyclists generally run a much greater risk of being seriously injured or killed than vehicle drivers do.
 At Lehmbecker Law, we see a number of personal injury cases that involve bicycle accidents each year.

-In a bicycle-vehicle collision, the jury or judge usually has must determine whether liability belongs to the bicyclist, the driver of the vehicle, or a combination of the two.
+In a bicycle-vehicle collision, it must be determined whether liability belongs to the bicyclist, the driver of the vehicle, or a combination of the two.
 In bicycle accident cases, liability (or who is at fault in the accident) generally translates to negligence.
 The driver of the vehicle may be entirely liable if he or she crashes into a bicyclist by disobeying the rules of the road or distracted driving.
-In other cases, the bicyclist may have been riding in the wrong lane, or may have biked out in front of traffic without proper signaling, thus causing the accident him or herself and assuming liability.
+In other cases, the bicyclist may have been riding in the wrong lane or may have biked out in front of traffic without proper signaling.

 Negligence in Bicycle Accidents